twooster/holz/README.md

 Building up the logging payload looks like this:

-1. First, the `levelKey` property is set on the payload, with either the string or numeric level, depending on the `levelOutput` setting
+1. First, the property determined by the `levelKey` setting is  set on the payload, with either the string or numeric level, depending on the `levelOutput` setting
 1. Then the result of `base()` (if set) is merged in
 1. Then the logger's `fields` are merged in
 1. Then, if the first parameter to the log message is an object,